vuminhtue/SMU_Machine_Learning_Python/_extras/Addon_DecisionTree.md

 Base on the 3 Gini Impurity on the splitting, we go with the smallest values, which is splitting by Gender.

-The process is continue with the next nodes.
+The process is continue with the next nodes with other variables.

 ### Chi-Squared